 |Closing costs and commission*||–$16,200||$0|

-Of course, if you don’t have the money on hand to pay for repairs up front, or if your home’s drawbacks are due to factors beyond your control, like location, a cash buyer could be exactly what you need.
+If you don’t have the money to pay for repairs up front, or if your home’s drawbacks are due to factors beyond your control, like location, a cash buyer could be exactly what you need.

-Keep in mind that 70% is the theoretical maximum the company can pay you and still make a profit, meaning that if We Buy Ugly Houses can persuade you to take 60% or even 50% of the ARV, it’ll make even more money off the transaction.
+Keep in mind that 70% is the theoretical maximum the company can pay you and still make a profit.
+If We Buy Ugly Houses can persuade you to take 60% or even 50% of the ARV, it’ll make even more money off the transaction.
+Some anecdotal reports claim that We Buy Ugly Houses offered as little as 50% of a home’s value.

 Many We Buy Ugly Houses reviews describe company representatives using high pressure tactics to persuade sellers to take extremely low offers, often after understating the property’s actual market value.

-Want to sell your home for the highest price possible — but also need to move fast?
-Sellers with Clever Real Estate get offers 2.8x faster than the national average AND you’ll only pay a 1.5% listing fee, or half of the typical 3% rate.
+If you want to sell your home for the highest price possible — but you also need to move fast — try Clever Real Estate.
+Sellers with Clever get offers 2.8 times faster than the national average AND pay only a 1.5% listing fee.
+That’s half the typical 3% rate, saving you thousands.

 We Buy Ugly Houses reviews: The good and bad

-We Buy Ugly Houses reviews from customers reveal several recurring themes.
-Sellers who just want to unload a property end up fairly satisfied with their experience, while sellers who prioritize a profitable deal often have complaints.
+We Buy Ugly Houses reviews from customers reveal several themes.
+Sellers who just want to unload a property are fairly satisfied with their experience, while sellers who want a profitable deal often have a more negative experience.

 Let’s look at some We Buy Ugly houses reviews and complaints.
 These represent both WeBuyUglyHouses.com reviews online and We Buy Ugly Houses BBB reviews.